wardi/wardi.github.io/_pages/bad_apple.md

 <img src="/images/screen.svg" height="300" alt="20 x 4 LCD display memory">

-The memory used to display characters is split into two banks of 80 bytes interlaced so that lines 1 and 3 are bank 1 (D00-D39) and lines 2 and 4 are in bank 2 (E00-E39).
+The memory used to display characters is split into two banks of 80 bytes each.
+The banks are interlaced so that bank 1 (D00-D39) covers lines 1 and 3, and bank 2 (E00-E39) covers lines 2 and 4.

+Our video area includes addresses 00-07 and 20-27 in both banks.

-Bad Apple is in 4:3 aspect ratio which maps nicely to 40:32 pixels given by taking the first 8 columns and 4 rows.
+Bad Apple has a 4:3 aspect ratio which maps nicely to the 40 x 32 total pixels in our video area of 8 columns and 4 rows.

 ## Character ROM